senpaivarun2004/Personal-Profile/README.md

-# Personal Prpfile using Css
+# Personal Prpfile
+## Using HTML I have made Profile page using CSS and JavaScrpit